minseosolve/blog/pages/articles/2017-07-24-delete-bst/index.md

       //Copy this data into root!
       root.data = minInRightSubTree.data;

-      //now there is a duplicate node in RightSubtree, delete it(We're calling it FROM the reference of the right subtree.) root.rightChild = root.delete(minInRightSubTree.data, root.rightChild);
+      //now there is a duplicate node in RightSubtree, delete it
+      //(We're calling it FROM the reference of the right subtree.) root.rightChild = root.delete(minInRightSubTree.data, root.rightChild);
     }
   }